Spring Garden Revival

 Easton Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

 Grading operations in Easton are governed by municipal ordinances specifying operating hours (typically 7:00 AM–6:00 PM weekdays, 9:00 AM–5:00 PM Saturdays, with Sunday restrictions).
-Contractors must hold a business license, and a PE is required for complex drainage work.
-Equipment operators must be certified, and insurance minimums are $1 million general liability, with $2 million aggregate recommended.
-Right-of-way and traffic control permits are mandatory for work near public streets.
-Environmental compliance includes proper disposal, erosion control, and strict adherence to MS4 and NPDES requirements, ensuring protection of Easton’s water resources and community standards.
+Contractors must hold a business license, and complex drainage work requires a PE.
+Equipment operators must be certified, and insurance requirements include a minimum $1 million general liability policy and $2 million aggregate for municipal contracts.
+Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
+Environmental compliance is enforced through proper disposal, prohibition of street dumping, erosion control, and strict adherence to MS4 stormwater standards.